By Maretha Prinsloo on August 15, 2019

 IQ tests measure intellectual “ability” by using highly structured item content which primarily requires the linear-causal application of logical-analytical thinking processes to solve problems.
 Convergent reasoning is normally involved, which means that the aim is to come up with one correct answer to a problem.
 Ability testing usually capitalises on a particular content domain (e.g. verbal-linguistic, logical-mathematical, visual-spatial or other domains).
 IQ tests are mostly timed and both speed and power are assumed to indicate intellectual ability.

-A proliferation of IQ tests have emerged since the early 1900’s, largely from within the military context during the world wars as well as the educational context.
+A proliferation of IQ tests has emerged since the early 1900s, largely from within the military context during the world wars as well as the educational context.
 Examples of IQ tests that were developed are:

 - The Stanford Binet Intelligence Scales which involve the use of both verbal and non-verbal contents to measure fluid reasoning, knowledge, quantitative reasoning, visual-spatial processing and working memory.